liyt96/react-native-lint-config-guide/README.md

 run

-`npx eslint yourfile.tsx`
+`npx eslint yourfile1.tsx` or `eslint yourfile1.tsx`

 to see the problems with current code style.

 run

-`npx eslint yourfile.tsx --fix`
+`npx eslint yourfile.tsx --fix` or `eslint yourfile.tsx --fix`

 to automatically fix the code style.

+run

+`npm run lint`

+to check code style for all files.

+run

+`npm run lint -- --fix`

+to fix the code style for all files

 ### With Prettier Hook

-No action needed, just do `git commit` and it will automatically format the code style for you.
+No action needed, just do `git commit` and it should automatically format the code style for you.